What to Do in Retirement: 24 Great Ways to Spend Your Time

 Donate your time

-Volunteering gives you a sense of purpose and allows you to contribute to a greater good.
-Almost one-quarter of retirees volunteer on a regular basis.5 Identify the types of organizations you're interested in and see if they can use your abilities.
+Volunteering gives you a sense of purpose and lets you contribute to a greater good.
+Almost one-quarter of retirees volunteer on a regular basis, according to the Transamerica Center for Retirement Studies.
+Identify the types of organizations you're interested in and see if they can use your abilities.
 You could work with Meals on Wheels, teach English to immigrants, become a Scout leader, or build a house with Habitat for Humanity.
 Check out VolunteerMatch to research opportunities in your area.
 (Or consider opportunities overseas: There is no age limit for joining the Peace Corps!)

 Other places that could potentially use your help include:

 - Libraries: Sort books, plan special events and fundraisers, or deliver library materials to home-bound adults.

 - Hospices: Support patients by visiting with them, reading to them, or taking walks with them.

 - Seniors' centers: Greet patrons at the front desk, teach a computer class, or help out in the kitchen.